youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

 Lines 30-31 define default values to use for settings.

-Lines 35-75 contain comments and code that address the issues with trying to use 2 hardware PWM pins residing on the same channel as noted in the [Hardware PWM in C](#hardware-pwm-in-c) section above.
+Lines 35–75 set the Mode to PWM and theDutyCycle for the LED's pins.
+In `DutyCycle()`, the first parameter is the pulse width, called _duty_ by go-rpio.
+The second parameter is the range, called _cycle_ by go-rpio.
+The remainder of the lines contain comments and code that address the issues with trying to use 2 hardware PWM pins residing on the same channel as noted in the [Hardware PWM in C](#hardware-pwm-in-c) section above.

 {{< gist youngkin 11c97e8d84b134c40e3d15d6f3c639cf >}}

-This is part 2 of the program.
-The line numbering starts over, but logically the code is a continuation of the above.
+This code snippet is a continuation of the program above.
 This gist shows `ledInit()`.
 It initializes the GPIO pins for use in the program.
 They set the mode (PWM), frequency, and duty cycle (providing parameters for pulse width and range (aka cycle)).
+As described in [Pulse Width Modulation for Dummies, with a Slice of Raspberry Pi](https://youngkin.github.io/post/pulsewidthmodulationraspberrypi/), the specified frequency must be between 4688 and 9,600,000.

 {{< gist youngkin 188d35218c26003cfc029b5ca7a3f838 >}}